gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 It's true, I picked the same strategy as my previous script: Generating a `CMakeLists.txt` file, then run CMake to see if everything can be included.

-However, I migrated from a 70 line script to a...
-900 line CMake monster.
+However, I migrated from a 70 line shell script to a...
+1000 line CMake monster.

 ## 1. Reading The JSON